Canadian Music Centre Prairie Region Presents:

 Celebrating the Life and Legacy of Violet Archer

-The Canadian Music Centre Prairie Region is proud to present: ArcherFest, a celebration dedicated to the life and legacy of Violet Archer!
-To celebrate CMC Prairie’s 45th anniversary and the 25th anniversary of Violet Archer’s death, this two-day festival brings together artists from across Canada to honour Archer and her contribution to the Canadian classical landscape.
+The Canadian Music Centre Prairie Region is proud to present: ArcherFest, a celebration dedicated to the life and legacy of visionary Canadian composer Violet Archer!
+Also recognizing CMC Prairie’s 45th anniversary, this two-day festival brings together artists from across Canada to honour Archer and her contribution to the Canadian classical landscape.

-12:30 – Violet’s Path: a free storytelling event for the whole family – Level 1, Drop-in Zone (free)
+12:30pm Violet’s Path: a free storytelling event for the whole family!
+Level 1, Drop-in Zone FREE Admission, pre-registration required

-1:30 – Composer Reading Session with the Kensington Sinfonia – Level 1, Drop-in Zone (free)
+1:30pm Composer Reading Session with the Kensington Sinfonia Level 1, Drop-in Zone FREE Admission, pre-registration required

 “I knew in my soul that I needed to play music every day for the rest of my life.
 Music brought me so much joy that I didn’t want to think about how hard life could be at the time for a woman trying to make a name for herself in the musical industry.” – Léa Plourde-Archer, Violet’s Path: the melodious life of Violet Balestreri Archer